open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 xcopy c:\Users\%username%\appIwantToTransfer c:\Users\%username%\couchapp\test\_attachments
 ```

-Now that you have done all those steps, you will need to upload the app to the server: `couchapp push myserver` where `myserver` is the one you specified in the `.couchapprc` file.
+Now that you have done all those steps, you will need to name the app as index.html and upload the app to the server: `couchapp push myserver` where `myserver` is the one you specified in the `.couchapprc` file.

 ```
 $ couchapp push myserver